Fordi/how-to-c/how-to-c.md

 <cite>- [Jan-Erik Rediger]</cite>

-Whether or not you write C is a broad topic, out of scope for this document.
-Often, C gives you, as the 1995 spiritual predecessor to this document informs you eponymously, [Enough Rope to Shoot Yourself In the Foot].

-Whatever your opinion on the topic, if you must write in C, you should follow modern rules.
+C provides a lot of power, speed, flexibility, and lifetime to code, however, C gives you, as the 1995 spiritual predecessor to this document informs you eponymously, [Enough Rope to Shoot Yourself In the Foot].
+Whether or not you use C is a broad topic, largely out of scope for this document.
+Whatever your opinion on the topic, if you must write your software using C, you should follow modern rules - whenever "modern" happens to be.

 C has been around since the [early 1970s].
 People have "learned C" at various points during its evolution, but knowledge usually get stuck after learning, so